ocanzillon/angular-loading-indicator/README.md

 }
 ```

+As every interceptors, it must be defined in `app.module.ts` file in the providers section.

 ## Service

 The service basically holds a counter of on-going tasks and exposes an Observable emitting the status of the loading indicator as a boolean (are there on-going tasks?).